 What Is Kalydeco (Ivacaftor)?

-Kalydeco® (ivacaftor) is approved to treat cystic fibrosis (CF) in people with more than 60 different kinds of CFTR mutations.
+Kalydeco® (ivacaftor) is approved to treat cystic fibrosis (CF) in people with one of 97 different kinds of CFTR mutations.
 It can be used by people with CF who are 4 months and older.1

 Cystic fibrosis (CF) is a genetically inherited disease that causes recurring lung infections and gastrointestinal issues that gradually damage many organs.
 People with CF inherit 2 copies of a defective or mutated CF gene, meaning each parent was a carrier for CF.1

 The full prescribing information includes a list of all the genetic mutations that Kalydeco is known to treat.

 In CF, the cystic fibrosis transmembrane conductance regulator (CFTR) gene is abnormal.
 This mutation affects how the body makes the CFTR protein.
 A properly made CFTR protein helps cells move chloride, an element in salt, to the cell surface.
 In CF, the CFTR protein cannot move chloride correctly.
 Without chloride, water does not move to the cell surface, resulting in a thick, sticky mucus building up in the lungs and other organs.2,3

 Kalydeco belongs to a class of drugs called CFTR modulators.
 These drugs target specific defects in the CFTR protein so that it can work properly.1

 Kalydeco is what is called a potentiator (which is a type of modulator).
 Potentiators are drugs that help chloride flow through the cell membrane.
 Ivacaftor helps people with cystic fibrosis who have more than 97 different gating and conductive mutations, and a few residual function and splice mutations.1-3